ServiceStackV3/ServiceStack.Logging/README.md

 #### Install-Package [ServiceStack.Logging.EnterpriseLibrary5](https://nuget.org/packages/ServiceStack.Logging.EnterpriseLibrary5/)

 Note: The ConsoleLogger and DebugLogger and are already built-in and bind to .NET Framework's Console and Debug loggers

+_Commercial support will be available for ServiceStack, contact team@servicestack.net for details_

 -----